ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/const.rst

 The ALIGN flow generates symmetry constraints automatically but users can add their own constraint for better control.
 Here, are the list of constraints used in align.
 These constraints are applied on the blocks (instances of NMOS/PMOS/Resistor/Capacitor/Subcircuit) or on nets.
-These constraints need to be defined seperately for each of the hierachies, defined in the schematic.
+These constraints need to be defined seperately for each of the hierachies with name ``<hier name>.const``, defined in the schematic.

 * CreateAlias:
 	Defines an alias for group of blocks.
 These aliases can be later used in the const file in place of list of blocks or nets.